Observatory of Killed Journalists

-This Observatory makes publicly accessible UNESCO’s work on monitoring and reporting on the safety of journalists, as well as the issue of impunity for these crimes.
+This Observatory makes publicly accessible UNESCO’s work on monitoring and reporting on the safety of journalists, as well as on global impunity for these crimes, data which is largely collected through the Director-General's Report on the Safety of Journalists and the Danger of Impunity.
 It forms an essential part of the implementation of the UN Action Plan on the Safety of Journalists and the Issue of Impunity.

 UNESCO condemns the killing of journalists

 Rate of country responses to the Director-General's requests for information on the judicial status of cases into journalist killings

 in % from 2013 to 2022